Zayse in Ethiopia

 What Are Their Beliefs?

-The vast majority of the Zayse are animistic; that is, they believe that living things and inanimate objects have a soul or spirit.
 In southern Ethiopia, the traditional beliefs, rituals, and dances vary slightly with each tribe.
-However, all groups worship a supreme, masculine sky god, whom they view as being remote and inaccessible.
-They also believe in the existence of zar, or spirits that live near water and in other places.
-It is also believed the zar may possess people.
+However, all groups traditionally worshipped a supreme, masculine sky god, whom they view as being remote and inaccessible.
+They also believed in the existence of zar, or spirits that live near water and in other places that can possess people.

 What Are Their Needs?